-In 2017 there were nine SO2 monitoring sites in the state.
+In 2018 there were nine SO_2 monitoring sites in the state.
 As can be seen in Figure 17, the majority of the sites are concentrated in the vicinity of the oil and gas development in the west and the coal-fired steam electrical generating plants in the west-central part of the state.

-Figure 18 shows the 2017 SO2 monitoring results in comparison to the 1-hour SO2 NAAQS.
+Figure 18 shows the 2018 SO_2 monitoring results in comparison to the 1-hour SO_2 NAAQS.
 Numbers above the bars indicate monitored concentrations.

-Ten major SO_2 sources are within 45 miles of both the Beulah and Hannover sites.
+Nine major SO_2 sources are within 45 miles of both the Beulah and Hannover sites.
 This makes these two sites very important in tracking the impact of these sources on the ambient air.
 Also, Lostwood NWR is within 45 miles of four major sources: two natural gas processing plants and two power plants.
 The two power plants are located near Estevan, Saskatchewan, approximately 40 miles to the northwest.

-One would expect that as the large sources in Oliver and Mercer counties came on line beginning in 1980, a noticeable change would be seen on the ambient air quality.
+One would expect that as the large sources in Oliver and Mercer counties came online beginning in 1980, a noticeable change would be seen on the ambient air quality.
 This has not been the case.
-There have been possible short-term influences, but no significant long-term impact by these sources combined has been demonstrated in the data.
-Figure 19 presents 1-hour maximums for the Department-operated sites.
+The data has demonstrated possible short-term influences, but no significant long-term impacts by the combined sources.
+Figure 19 presents 1-hour maximums for the Departmentoperated sites.